316 free evidence-based calculators across 23 medical specialties

 Calculate your waist-to-height ratio (WHtR) to screen for cardiometabolic risk.
 A simple metric where keeping your waist under half your height is often recommended.

-Calculate body surface area using Du Bois, Mosteller, and Haycock formulas.
-Free BSA calculator for chemotherapy dosing, cardiac index, and clinical calculations.
-BSA depends on weight — check [BMI Calculator](/tools/bmi-calculator).
+Calculate body surface area (BSA) with Du Bois, Mosteller, and Haycock formulas for chemotherapy dosing, cardiac index, and clinical calculations.

 Calculate your daily macronutrient needs for protein, carbs, and fat.
 Free macro calculator with customizable splits for cutting, bulking, or maintenance goals.

-Calculate your recommended daily water intake based on body weight and activity level.
-Stay properly hydrated with personalized recommendations.
+Calculate recommended daily water intake based on body weight and activity level, with hydration targets in liters and cups.

 Calculate your daily calorie needs based on the Mifflin-St Jeor equation.
 Get personalized BMR, TDEE, and target calories for weight loss, maintenance, or gain.